News

 • Versatile

-• Good drapability
+• Good drapeability

 • Apparel: Blouses, coats, dresses, jackets, lingerie, linings, millinery.
-Rainwear, slacks, sports shirts, sportswear, suits, ties, work clothes.
+Rainwear, slacks, sports shirts, sportswear, suits, ties, and work clothes.

 SPANDEX